 Small spaces are often dark spaces, and automotive workers must deal with both during their daily jobs.
 In workshops and on sites, a range of solutions can increase visibility at work.
 Floodlights, spotlights, hand-held lights and personal torches are hazard-reducing options, but the convenient and reliable headlamp is also a fundamental light solution for mechanics and technicians.

 Headlamps, or head torches, are favoured by Automotive Industry workers because a head-mounted torch allows the user’s hands to remain free and provides a light that follows their gaze as they work.
-Rechargeable headlamps are a superior design option for mechanics and technicians because they reduce the expense of batteries.
+PPE for automotive such as rechargeable headlamps are a superior design option for mechanics and technicians because they reduce the expense of batteries.
 Other important headlamp features include: